Wanaka and Alexandra

 At Wastebusters, we are passionate about real recycling – producing clean, uncontaminated recycling which can be made into high quality products.
 We sort our recycling by hand, so there is minimal contamination going into the bales of material we send away to be reprocessed.

 The ideal is to recycle the material back into the same product – “closed loop recycling”.
-One example is that we colour sort all our glass so that it can be recycled back into new bottles.
+One example is that we hand sort all our glass to remove any contamination so that it can be recycled back into new bottles.

 You can drop your recycling into our sites at Alexandra and Wanaka 9am-5pm, seven days a week.
 We also pick up from Central Otago businesses, call us if you’d like to start business recycling.

 Many of the items we recycle have the potential to contaminate our beautiful land and clean water if they are put in a landfill.
 Plus recycling reclaims resources which would otherwise have gone to landfill, saving energy, land from mining, water and space in landfills.

 Here is the full list of things you can drop off to us for recycling (* = hazardous waste which can create toxic leachate if put in a landfill).
-Some charges apply to cover the cost of handling, sorting, dismantling, tranporting and reprocessing materials:
+Some charges apply to cover the cost of handling, sorting, dismantling, transporting and reprocessing materials:

 We can recycle most things that you can put in your kerbside recycling bin: paper, cardboard, glass, hard plastic bottles and containers #1, #2 and #5, steel and aluminium cans.
 We charge just $3 per crate (up to 60 litres).
 Please wash dirty containers first as food and liquid contaminate recycling materials and can cause recycling to be rejected by reprocessors.